SCI-Laurel Highlands COVID-19 cases surge to 285 inmates

 In an interview earlier this month, Department of Corrections Secretary John Wetzel said asymptomatic prison staff first brought the virus into SCI-Laurel Highlands and SCI-Somerset, which has steadily had 50 or more cases over the past few weeks.

-In SCI-Laurel Highlands' case, proactive sewer system testing enabled prison officials to detect the virus before anyone began showing symptoms and mitigation efforts have been underway since to control the spread.
+In SCI-Laurel Highlands' case, proactive sewer system testing enabled prison officials to detect the virus before anyone began showing symptoms and mitigation efforts have been ongoing to control the spread.

-That includes isolating COVID-19 positive inmates from peers, ongoing mass testing and the closure of common areas where inmates gather.

-On Nov.
-3, an 87-year-old inmate in hospice care died while COVID-19 positive and at least four other inmates have been hospitalized due to the virus, Wetzel said Nov.
+Two inmates have died while positive for the virus this month, including an 87-year-old inmate in hospice care who died while COVID-19 positive and at least four other inmates have been hospitalized due to the virus, Wetzel said Nov.
 6.

 Commented